ghostlexly/ultimate-expressjs-starter-kit/README.md

 ## 🚀 Batteries-included TypeScript ExpressJS Backend (REST API)

-This starter kit provides a robust foundation for building scalable, feature-rich, enterprise-grade REST APIs using ExpressJS and TypeScript.
+This starter kit provides a robust foundation for building scalable and feature-rich REST APIs using ExpressJS and TypeScript.

 ### 🌟 Key Features